 Complex, textural prints and patterns are extremely popular in the fashion industry.
-Don’t get me wrong; clean, simple patterns are used, but I would say that the overwhelming majority of prints that we create, and our clients purchase, are more complicated and require working with indexing, layering, and textural brushes.
-The tricky part is that most clients want patterns that are more complex, but can’t afford the digital printing process.
+The tricky part is that many clients want patterns that are more complex, but can’t afford the digital printing process, and want to use as few colors as possible.
 This is where Photoshop’s indexing tool is handy.
 We used no more than six colors to achieve all the patterns that you see above, and we couldn’t have done it without the indexing tool.
 Being able to beautifully index patterns is a marketable skill to have, and allows you to offer more complicated concepts to your clients.
+Learning this skill will help you to land a textile designer job.

 My indexing skills were born out of necessity.
 I wanted my employers and clients to have the rad prints that they desired, but they were working with a limited amount of colors and it was my job to find a solution.
 This is what I found: the best way to improve your indexing skills is practice, practice, practice.
 We also have two indexing tutorials in The Textile Design Lab to help speed up the learning process.